jeroen94704/EnumGen/README.md

 * The functions name(Enum) and valueOf(std::string) can be used to convert to and from string representations of the enum values
 * The function operator<< is handy when using streams to write to console or a file, e.g. std::cout << "Current color is " << color; // Where color is of type Color::Enum

+The only significant disadvantage is that you have to declare a variable as being of type Color::Enum.

-However, writing all the underlying code for each enum in a project is tedious and error-prone.
-This Python script alleviates this by letting you specify enums, and generating a .h and .cpp file containing the proper definition and implementation.
+However, writing the underlying code for each enum in a project is tedious and error-prone.
+The EnumGen script alleviates this by letting you specify enums in a concise way, and generating a .h and .cpp file containing the proper definition and implementation.

 Specifying enums
 ================

 Take a look at example.py to see how enums are specified.
 In short, to specify an enum you write a python script in which you call enumgen.define with a pathname, enum type name and a list of string pairs.
 The list of string pairs contains all the enum values.
 The first element of each pair is the actual name of the value, the second element is the string version of the same value.
 So

-enumgen.define('colorapp', 'Color', [
+    enumgen.define('colorapp', 'Color', [('RED' , 'Red'),('GREEN' , 'Green')])
-    ('RED' , 'Red'),
-    ('GREEN' , 'Green'),
-    ])

 is the specification for an enum named Color, with values Color::RED and Color::Green.
 Calling Color::name(RED) will return the string "Red".
 The files will be placed in a directory named "colorapp".